 - electrical work required to replace defective components of existing luminaires, provided there is no change to the characteristics of the luminaire

-The requirement for a certification mark on electrical equipment is found in the Electrical Safety Regulation, Section 21.
-Alterations to fluorescent luminaires involving energy efficiency upgrades will in most cases “result in the product ceasing to meet the standards required to be met by the certification agency that authorized the use of the certification mark.”
-(See Safety Standards Act, Section 68).
+The requirement for a certification mark on electrical equipment is found in the Electrical Safety Regulation, section 21.
+Alterations to fluorescent luminaires for energy efficiency upgrades will likely “result in the product ceasing to meet the standards required to be met by the certification agency that authorized the use of the certification mark.”
+(See Safety Standards Act, section 68).

-Approved Fixtures that are not modified will continue to be recognized as approved without evidence to the contrary.
+Approved fixtures that are not modified will continue to be recognized as being approved.

 Certified retrofit kits

-Field retrofit kits which bear evidence of approval are available and are permitted to be installed by qualified persons.
-These kits come with labels which may contain a new nameplate, including a new certification mark.
+Field retrofit kits that bear evidence of approval are available and allowed to be installed by qualified persons.
+These kits come with labels that may contain a new nameplate, including a new certification mark.
 The qualified person must apply the new label as described in the installation instructions.
 The field application of a certification mark by someone other than a certification body’s representative is relatively new.
 However, assurance has been received from the certification companies that they are authorized to apply the label on their behalf in accordance with the installation instructions.